opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldpay/iFrame/README.md

 The integration supports:

-* Authorization of Worldpay Payments using the OPF "iFrame" UX Pattern
+* Authorization of Worldpay payments using the OPF "iFrame" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reauthorization of saved payment